 Another Google patent that describes other ways that Google might identify a page or site that might be “authoritative” for a particular query is Propagating useful information among related web pages, such as web pages of a website, which I wrote about in a 2007 post titled Google Determining Search Authority Pages and Propagating Authority to Related Pages.

-That Authority Pages patent looks at a number of features, both on-page and off, and even some offline evidence to determine if a particular page or site might be authoritative for a particular query.
+That Authority Pages patent looks at many features, both on-page and off, and even some offline evidence to determine if a particular page or site might be authoritative for a particular query.
 Interestingly, John Lamping was also one of the co-inventors listed on that patent.

 A search query might be said to ask for one or more pages if:

 - The pages have similar text to that in the query in places like the page title, in the prominent text of the page, or in the URL of the page.

-- If more links, possibly a majority, found on other pages of the Web that have similar text to the query point to that page or pages.
+- If more links, possibly a majority, are found on other pages of the Web that have similar text to the query point to that page or pages.

 - If people using the same query or a very related one tend to pick the page or pages from search results